benroberts999/ampsci/README.md

 # Dirac bound state code.

 Solves local central-field problem for Dirac equation.
-Based on W. Johnson code, with a few extensions that improve numerical stability and accuracy.

 Based on book by W. Johnson, with a few extensions that improve numerical stability and accuracy.